18211a0222/Tic-Tac-Toe/Readme.txt

 line 26 while (count < 9)
 the game end condition will be n * n (where n is the size of the grid), here 3 * 3 = 9.

+The PrintGrid can be changed based on the size of Grid.